Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: INTRODUCTION

-Remarkably, our main goal is not to extract EPR pairs or explore applications on a given network architecture, differently, we aim at engineering a multipartite entangled state able to easily adapt to different traffic patterns.
-As a consequence, rather than focusing on the number of EPR pairs consumed or extracted, we focus on the features of the topologies arising from multipartite entanglement.
+From the above, it follows that, rather than focusing on the number of EPR pairs consumed or extracted, we focus on the features of the topologies arising from multipartite entanglement.
 Specifically, we aim at enabling an inter-QLANs artificial topology that can be easily tailored to different traffic patterns by local operations only.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:2} we provide the reader with the preliminary concepts about graph theory, graph states and the description of operations on graph states.
 In Sec.~\ref{sec:3} we present the system model by detailing the considered network architecture as well as the distribution of the considered graph states.
 In Sec.\ref{sec:4} we discuss our main results, by proving a discussion of the choice of the initial multipartite entangled state distributed in each QLAN.
 Then, we show that multiple artificial links can be dynamically obtained among remote nodes belonging to different QLANs, by means of local operations only.
 Finally, in Sec.~\ref{sec:5} we conclude the paper.